Abesuden/Code-Assassin/doc/developmentDocumentation.md

 ## Choose A language

-This is the most important step because it will dectate what language you will be building a module for.
+This is the most important step because it will dictate what language you will be building a module for.
 Pick something you are comfortable in.

 ## Get The Alias List